Search area for Malaysian airliner widened after French satellite images

 The crews are zeroing in on the areas around where the earlier sightings were made in an effort to find the object identified by China and other small debris, including a wooden pallet, spotted by a search plane on Saturday.

-China said the object it had seen on the satellite image was 22 meters long (74ft) and 13 meters (43ft) wide.
+China said the object it had seen on the satellite image was 22 metres long (74ft) and 13 metres (43ft) wide.

 It could not easily be determined from the blurred images whether the objects were the same as those detected by Australia, but the Chinese photograph could depict a cluster of smaller objects, said a senior military officer from one of the 26 nations involved in the search.

-The wing of a Boeing 777-200ER is approximately 27 meters long and 14 meters wide at its base, according to estimates derived from publicly available scale drawings.
-Its fuselage is 63.7 meters long by 6.2 meters wide.
+The wing of a Boeing 777-200ER is approximately 27 metres long and 14 metres wide at its base, according to estimates derived from publicly available scale drawings.
+Its fuselage is 63.7 metres long by 6.2 metres wide.

 NASA INVOLVED